roman-milk/roman-milk.github.io/dianes-diaries.md

+===

- ****** Diane's Diaries ****** byJust_Plain_Bob© Fortunately there was a way and Diane's freewheeling sex life would make it easy.
+Fortunately there was a way and Diane's freewheeling sex life would make it easy.
 A half hour conversation and a check for three thousand dollars got the house wired for audio and video by Absolute Investigations and then all I needed to do was wait for my next trip to visit my district.

  Diane made two trips during the wait, but I didn't get to read her diary entries.
 On both trips I went over to where her car was parked, but the diary wasn't there.
 I guess she took it on her trips with her and I had just gotten lucky that she had forgotten it the time that I found it.